Oilers finally find way to beat Coyotes

 Edmonton widened its lead to 2-0 on a power play with Arizona defenseman Jakob Chychrun in the penalty box for tripping.
 Letestu tried to pass the puck to Milan Lucic at the left post, but the puck caromed off Lucic's skate and into the net at 15:07 of the first period for Lucic's 10th goal of the season.

 Hendricks made it 3-0 Edmonton on a fortunate bounce for his first goal of the season at 2:16 of the second period.
 Letetsu's shot bounced off the end boards and onto Hendricks' stick at the far post.
-His high shot beat Smith and defenseman Oliver Ekman-Larsson, who tried to kick his leg out in the way of the shot, giving Edmonton's fourth line its second goal of the night.
+His high shot beat Smith and defenseman Oliver Ekman-Larsson, who tried to kick his leg out in the way of the shot.

-"I'd like to say it's all the saucer passes and toe drags but it's definitely simplicity with us," Hendricks said.

 Arizona got one back on a power play with Edmonton's Benoit Pouliot in the box for hooking.
 Radim Vrbata's slap shot from the left circle caromed off an Oilers stick and then center Martin Hanzal deflected it again for his seventh goal of the season and Vrbata's team-leading 21st point at 11:19 of the second period.

-Ekman-Larsson banged in a rebound during a goal-mouth scramble with seven seconds remaining to cut the lead to 3-2, but the Coyotes ran out of time.
+Ekman-Larsson banged in a rebound during a goal-mouth scramble with five seconds remaining to cut the lead to 3-2, but the Coyotes ran out of time.

 NOTES: Coyotes rookie LW Brendan Perlini was back in the lineup on Wednesday in place of recently acquired waiver claim, Josh Jooris.
 Perlini, the team's 2014 first-round pick, has two goals in eight games. ...
 Oilers RW Jesse Puljujarvi was also back in the lineup after a two-game absence as a healthy scratch.
 Puljujarvi has played just two of the last six games while dealing with what coach Todd McLellan termed a minor injury. ...
 Puljujarvi drew back into the lineup for RW Tyler Pitlick, who left the team Tuesday to fly back to Edmonton with a leg injury suffered Monday in St Louis.
 Pitlick was sent crashing into the boards after colliding with the Blues' Jori Lehtera.
 After trying to get up, Pitlick collapsed to the ice and was not able to put any weight on his leg, per the Edmonton Sun, which did not specify which leg.